OfficeDev/office-js-docs-pr/docs/includes/file-get-started-powerpoint.md

     })();
     ```

-5. Open **app.css** in the root of the project, replace the entire contents with the following code, and save the file.
+5. Open the file **app.css** in the root of the project to specify the custom styles for the add-in.
+Replace the enitre contents with the following and save the file.

     ```css
     #content-header {